zbalkan/zbalkan.github.io/_posts/2025-11-26-technitium-misp.md

 {% include gallery id="galleryMispWazuh" caption="MISP, TDNS and Wazuh connection" %}

-## Technitium + MISP in Threat-Informed Defense
+## Technitium + MISP in Threat-Informed Defence

 DNS activity appears early in most intrusions—before data exfiltration, payload retrieval, or a stable C2 channel forms.
-This makes it one of the best points to observe and disrupt attacker behavior.
+This makes it one of the best points to observe and disrupt attacker behaviour.

-MISP, in turn, curates indicators from multiple upstream sources such as CIRCL, ISACs, Abuse.ch, and organizational feeds.
+MISP, in turn, curates indicators from multiple upstream sources such as CIRCL, ISACs, Abuse.ch, and organisational feeds.
 When a resolver enforces those indicators, it gives defenders a deterministic way to block known infrastructure before the attack chain progresses.

 In David Bianco’s [Pyramid of Pain](https://detect-respond.blogspot.com/2013/03/the-pyramid-of-pain.html), domains sit on the simplest layer.
 They’re easy to detect and low-cost to act on—but they still carry operational value.
 By pairing MISP with Technitium DNS, we can reliably address that layer, closing off much of the opportunistic and commodity attack traffic that still dominates real-world telemetry.